Greg0109/ForwardNotifier/README.md

 -Enable the necessary switches

--**In order to activate the tweak, you need to activate the CC module and make sure its enabled**
+-**In order to activate the tweak, you need to activate the CC module and make sure its enabled.
+CC module can be found in the CC settings, if it's not there, you might need to install a third party CC module enabler like CCSupport**

 # Additional Information